nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 , as well as user interaction by prompting for the next command.

 ### 3.3 Logic Component
+The class diagram below shows the association between classes that make up the Logic component.

+Note: **Model** and **Storage** in this diagram represent components, not classes.

 ![Class Diagram for Logic Component](images/ClassDiagram_Logic.png)

 The Logic component is made up of 2 sub-components, namely the `Parser` and `Command`.
 Below describes the sequence flow from the time a user input is read till command execution ends.

 1. User input is fetched from the UI and passed into the Parser for parsing.
-2. A Command object is returned and subsequently executed in the Main class.
+2. A Command object is returned and subsequently executed.
 3. The command execution outcome may affect Quotesify’s model objects. (e.g. adding a book)
 4. Command instructs the UI component to print out relevant output messages depending on command type.
 Also, Command may invoke saving of data via Storage at a given point in time.
-5. Finally, Command will then inspect the exit status after command execution.
+5. Finally, Command will then inspect the exit status after command execution to verify if the program should exit.
-6. Control is handed back over to the UI.
+6. Control is handed back over to the UI, either for processing of program exit or the next user input command.

+* `X` represents the execution type such as `Add`, `Delete`, `Edit`, etc.
+* `Y` represents the model type such as `Book`, `Quote`, `Category`, etc.

+Therefore,
 * `XCommand` class represents the command type such as `AddCommand`, `FindCommand`, `DeleteCommand`, etc.
-* `XYCommand` class represents the command to execute from a specific object.
+* `XYCommand` class represents the command to execute from a specific model type.
 Such as `AddBookCommand` , `FindBookCommand`, `DeleteQuoteCommand`, etc.

 ### 3.4 Model Component
+The class diagram below shows the association between classes that make up the Model component.

 ![Class Diagram for Model Component](images/ClassDiagram_Model.png)

 The model component consists of several classes that make up the main features of Quotesify.